Start a Project

 In the fetch() method we have two parameters.

-1- API URL:- In my case “https://mywebsite.com/endpoint/” This URL is gonna be my API URL.
+1- API URL: In my case, the URL is "https://mywebsite.com/endpoint/".
+This will be your API endpoint.

-2- JSON Object:- After the API URL we have a JSON object which contains several keys like method, headers, and body.
+2- JSON Object: After the API URL, we have a JSON object that contains several keys, such as method, headers, and body.

-method:- At Method key, you need to define which kind of API you are executing as GET API, POST API or any other.
+Method:- At the Method key, you need to define which kind of API you are executing as GET API, POST API or any other.

-headers:- At the headers key, you need to define your headers in my case I am passing three headers Accept, Content-type, and CustomHeaders.
+Headers:- At the headers key, you should define your headers.
+In my case, I am passing three headers: Accept, Content-Type, and CustomHeaders.

-body:- At body key, you need to send the params in that key.
-Like I am hitting a POST request so it can contain params also so in that key put the JSON data that you want to Post.
+Body:- At the body key, you need to send the parameters.
+Since I am making a POST request, this can include parameters, so you should include the JSON data that you want to post in that key.

-then():- We use then() method an call back.
-When we close the fetch() method brackets we call then() method to get the response.
+then():- We use the then() method as a callback.
+After closing the fetch() method, we call the then() method to handle the response.

 In addition, Once you’ve defined your API call using the fetch() method, the next step is to execute the request and set the retrieved data in your components like flatlist etc.